Recruitment and selection

 - Evidence of commencement of identity in Australia - one current and original document, either a full Australian birth certificate (not birth extract), Australian passport or Record of Immigration Status (foreign passport and current visa or Australian citizenship).

 - Link between identity and person - one original document such as driver licence, Australian or foreign passport or current Commonwealth or state public service ID card with both your photo and signature.

 - Evidence of identity operating in the community - one document such as a Medicare card, credit card, Change of Name Certificate or a council rates notice.

 - Evidence of residential address - one original document showing your current residential address, such as a utility account or financial institution statement (less than 12 months old).

-- For higher security access role - additional checks, including a named qualification check, five-year background check, national police record history check.
+- For higher security access role - additional checks, including a named qualification check, five-year background check, national or international police record history check and character reference check.

 Contacting candidates after interview

 You should receive notification of the outcome of your application by phone within two weeks of interview.
 If circumstances are likely to extend this time we will advise you.